 - What is the technology used in the e-rater® engine?

 The e-rater engine uses NLP to identify features relevant to writing proficiency in training essays and their relationship with human scores.
 The resulting scoring model, which assigns weights to each observed feature, is stored offline in a database that can then be used to score new essays according to the same formula.
 The e-rater engine cannot read so it cannot evaluate essays the same way that human raters do.
-However, the features used in e-rater scoring have been developed to be as substantively meaningful as they can be, given the state of the art in natural language processing.
+However, the features used in e-rater scoring have been developed to be as substantively meaningful as they can be, given the state of the art in NLP.
 They also have been developed to demonstrate strong reliability — often greater reliability than human raters themselves.

 - How often does the computer's score agree with the score of a faculty reader?